victorchall/EveryDream2trainer/doc/ADVANCED_TWEAKING.md

 - `--ema_strength_target`: Set the EMA strength target value within the (0,1) range.
 The `ema_decay_rate` is computed based on the relation: decay_rate to the power of (total_steps/decay_interval) equals decay_target.
 Enabling this parameter will override `ema_decay_rate` and will enable EMA feature.
 See [ema_strength_target](#ema_strength_target) for more information.
 - `--ema_update_interval`: Set the interval in steps between EMA updates.
 The update occurs at each optimizer step.
 If you use grad_accum, actual update interval will be multipled by your grad_accum value.
 - `--ema_device`: Choose between `cpu` and `cuda` for EMA.
 Opting for 'cpu' takes around 4 seconds per update and uses approximately 3.2GB RAM, while 'cuda' is much faster but requires a similar amount of VRAM.
-- `--ema_sample_raw_training`: Activate to display samples from the trained model, mirroring conventional training.
+- `--ema_sample_nonema_model`: Activate to display samples from the non-ema trained model, mirroring conventional training.
 They will not be presented by default with EMA decay enabled.
 - `--ema_sample_ema_model`: Turn on to exhibit samples from the EMA model.
 EMA models will be used for samples generations by default with EMA decay enabled, unless disabled.
 - `--ema_resume_model`: Indicate the EMA decay checkpoint to continue from, working like `--resume_ckpt` but will load EMA model.
 Using `findlast` will only load EMA version and not regular training.